gvwilson/buildtogether.tech/src/design/index.md

 </div>

 The other way to script something is through an external interface.
-Most web applications these days provide some sort of [%i "Representational State Transfer" "REST" %][%g rest "REST" %][%/i%] API so that programs can send requests or post data via HTTP to control the app's behavior.
+Most web applications these days provide some sort of [%g rest "REST" %][%i "Representational State Transfer" "REST" %] API so that programs can send requests or post data via HTTP to control the app's behavior.
 Many of these require programs to authenticate in order to prove that they have a right to do what they want to;